Gurobi/gurobi-ai-modeling/source/prompting-tips-pitfalls.rst

 More training is done on the earlier ``gurobipy`` API's.
 This is not a problem since the ``gurobipy`` API is quite stable.
 However, it does mean that the LLM is less prone to using the newest advanced API's which allow for building models with more complex constraints.
 For simple models however, these advanced API's should not be needed.

+Too much gurobipy output
+^^^^^^^^^^^^^^^^^^^^^^^^
+In some cases you might need to solve a large number of models.
+For instance, when solving a model multiple times while varying the value of a constant (in a strategy called an "efficient frontier").
+We show this in the :ref:`portfolio <portfolio>` example.

+This can lead to a large amount of logging output from Gurobi.
+Especially if you work with a platform like ChatGPT, which can run the code within Code Analysis blocks, this will consume a large number of tokens and could lead to adverse effects.
+For such cases we recommend instructing the LLM to suppress logging output (which should add ``model.setParam("OutputFlag", 0)`` to the resulting code).

 Supply/demand assumptions
 ^^^^^^^^^^^^^^^^^^^^^^^^^